 Congregational School Curriculum

-Currently, students in grades K-2 are grouped together because of size.
-The curriculum contains three years of themes and learning that can be differentiated for the ages of students.
+Students in grades K-2 are grouped together because of class size.
+The curriculum contains three years of themes and learning that can be differentiated by the ages of students.
 This way, whenever a child enters this class, they will experience new content each year.

 Gimel & Dalet (Grades 3-4)